rainux/home/README.markdown

     ./install.sh

 The installer will check file identical and ask for overwrite, if you choose overwrite, the original file will be backup as `*.orginal`.

+Note: Remember to change the name and email settings in `.gitconfig` file.